farshed/wu/README.md

 ## Features

 - **Native and fast.** Written in Rust, rendered on the GPU.
 No Electron or webviews.
-Opens instantly and stays responsive on large files.
+Opens instantly and stays responsive on large views.
 - **Lightweight.** Base memory use is about 28% lower than even Zed.
 - **No built-in AI features.** Bring whichever agent or harness you already use.
 - **Feels like VS Code out of the box.** Layout, panels, and defaults are tuned so you don't have to relearn your editor.